kej715/DtCyber/NOS1.3/README.md

 - **build-tieline-nos2.job** : a job to build the *TIELINE* subsystem such that it will interoperate with RBF on NOS 2.
 - **customize-auto.job** : a job that modifies PP programs *1DS* and *1SJ* so that
-they will operate correctory for this NOS 1.3 distribution.
+they will operate correctly for this NOS 1.3 distribution.
 - **customize-plato.job** : a job to build the *PLATO* subsystem PP program named *PPA* so that it will operate correctly for this NOS 1.3 distribution.
 - **customize-runner.job** : a job to modify the *RUNNER* utility and associated